-Baghouse Operation and Maintenance
+Baghouse Operation and Maintenance (Revised for 2011)

-This program explains how baghouses work, how to operate them during mix production, what needs to be monitored on a regular basis for effective operation, and what maintenance is required to keep them functioning properly.
+This program focuses on how to properly operate and monitor a baghouse during production and what maintenance is required to keep them functioning properly.
 This is not a "theory" course.
 This is a detailed look at the baghouse as equipment in the production process.
-Reverse Air, Pulse Jet, and Reverse Atmosphere type collectors are all covered.
-A discussion of the different types of felt and filter media is also covered, along with media choice guidelines.
-This is an equipment focus course.
+A discussion of different types of felt and filter media is also covered.
 For a discussion of issues relating to baghouse fines collection and fines return select the program "Managing Baghouse Fines Return for Effective Voids Control".
 These two baghouse programs can be combined for a thorough review of all the aspects of baghouse use.